 What is a Paracord Bracelet?

 Paracord bracelets are often known as “survival bracelets” or “parachute cord bracelets.”
 They are made essentially made up of two objects: nylon threads and a release buckle.
-The nylon thread is woven and braided together to form the cord.
+Basically, the nylon thread is woven and braided together to form the cord.

 You might often see “550 cord” when looking up paracord bracelets.
 The term 550 figure refers to that particular cord’s breaking strength measured in weight (pounds).

-A good rule of thumb to calculate how much nylon cord you have, is to measure the bracelet length.
-Every inch equals roughly one feet or cord (or 12 inches).
+A good rule of thumb to calculate how much nylon cord you have is to measure the bracelet length.
+Every inch equals roughly one foot or cord (or 12 inches).
 Thus, if your wrist circumference is seven inches, you’ll have roughly seven feet of cord available to you.

-Don’t make your paracord bracelet bigger in order to get that extra foot or two of cord.
+Don’t make your paracord wristband bigger in order to get that extra foot or two of cord.
 This causes the survival bracelet to become too loose and may even fall off your wrist.
-To combat this, many paracord bracelets today can be adjusted for size to make it looser or tighter.
+Instead, choose a parachute cord bracelet that is adjustable, to make them looser or tighter.